UNIMOODLE/moodle-local_certifygencompanion/README.md

 ## Purpose

-Moodle does not natively allow activity plugins to create links in the "General" section of the admin settings.
-The CertifyGen Companion plugin addresses this limitation by providing a way to generate these menu entries besides "Certificate Tool", ensuring seamless integration and improved accessibility for administrators.
+Moodle does not natively allow activity plugins to create links in the "General" section of the admin settings for users that are not primary administrators.
+The CertifyGen Companion plugin addresses this limitation by providing a way to generate these menu entries besides "Certificate Tool", ensuring seamless integration and improved accessibility for manager-like users.

 ## Features